hillaryychan/COMP3231/notes/05_Processes-and-Threads-Impl.md

 Implementation at user level means

-* there is a User-Level Thread Control (TCB), ready queue, blocked queue, and dispatcher. * the kernel has no knowledge of the threads and it only sees a single process
+* there is a User-Level Thread Control (TCB), ready queue, blocked queue, and dispatcher.
+* the kernel has no knowledge of the threads and it only sees a single process
 * if a thread blocks waiting for a resource held by another thread inside the same process, its state is saved and the dispatcher switches to another ready thread
 * thread management (create, exit, yield, wait) are implemented in a runtime support library

 **Advantages**:

-* thread management and switching at userlevel is much **faster** than doing it in kernel level.
+* thread management and switching at user-level is much **faster** than doing it in kernel level.
 There is no need to trap (take syscall exceptions) into the kernel and switch back
 * the dispatcher algorithm can be tuned to the application. e.g. use priorities
-* can be i**implemented on any OS** (thread or non-thread aware)
+* can be **implemented on any OS** (thread or non-thread aware)
 * can easily **support massive numbers of threads** on a per-application basis.
-Use normal application memory.
+Uses normal application memory.
 Kernel memory is more constrained and it difficult to efficiently support differing numbers of threads for different applications

 **Disadvantages**:

 * threads have to `yield` manually since there is no timer interrupt delivery to the user-level.
 This is known as **co-operative multithreading**.
 A single poorly designed/implemented thread can monopolise the available CPU time.
-There are work-around (e.g. a time signal per second to enable pre-emptive multi-threading)
+There are workarounds (e.g. a time signal per second to enable pre-emptive multi-threading)
 * does not take advantage of multiple CPUs (in reality we still have a single threaded process as far as the kernel is concerned)
 * if a thread makes a blocking system call (or takes a page fault), the process (and all the internal threads) block